 Specific clearance requirements can be discussed with the Hiring Manager or Human Resources.

 Amara requires that all employees be fully vaccinated against COVID-19.
 This requirement is designed to prioritize the safety of the children and families we serve.
 Exemptions may be sought only for documented medical or religious accommodation.

 Salary and Benefits

-To express your interest in this position, please submit your resume and one-page cover letter indicating why this position is the right opportunity for you in Smart Recruiters.
+To express your interest in this position, please send your resume and a one-page cover letter indicating why this position is the right opportunity for you in Smart Recruiters.